EranStarkLab/CCH-deconvolution/README.md

 # CCH-deconvolution
-Deconvolution algorithm for removing effects of second order spike train statistics from CCH
+Deconvolution algorithm for removing effects of second order spike train statistics from CCH, described in Spivak et al., 2022, Communications Biology

 ## Overview
 The CCH deconvolution algorithm described by Spivak et al. was designed to remove burst spiking artifacts from cross-correlation histograms (CCHs).
 The core algorithm is implemented by the MATLAB routine cchdeconv.m